 Step 6: This is what your cookie dough should look like.
-You may need to add more liquid if you use a starchy gluten-free flour blend.
+You may need to add more liquid using a starchy gluten-free flour blend.

 Step 8: Bake the cookies for 9-10 minutes (depending on the size of the cookies you are making.)
-Remove them from the oven and place the cookies on a rack to cool.
-Remember, melted Halloween candy can be very hot, so do not eat them until they have cooled down.
+Remove them from the oven and cool the cookies on a rack.
+Remember, melted Halloween candy can be very hot, so do not eat it until it cools down.

-You can also gift cookies like this by using my Gluten Free Halloween Cookies Jar Mix recipe.
+You can also gift cookies like this using my Gluten Free Halloween Cookies Jar Mix recipe.